geometor/geometor-explorer/README.rst

-# GEOMETOR • explorer

-GEOMETOR Explorer is a Python library for modelling, analyzing and rendering complex geometric constructions using symbolic algebra.
+**GEOMETOR • explorer** is a Python library for modelling, analyzing and rendering complex geometric constructions using symbolic algebra.
 Of course, Sympy is at the heart of it.

-**GEOMETOR Explorer** is an essential tool of the GEOMETOR Project.
+**GEOMETOR • explorer** is an essential tool of the GEOMETOR Project.
 You can learn more about our collaborative research project on [geometor.com](http://geometor.com)

-The purpose of **Explorer** is to find and catalogue unique instances of golden sections within geometric constructions with algebraic proofs.
+The purpose of **explorer** is to find and catalogue unique instances of golden sections within geometric constructions with algebraic proofs.
 But first, an introduction.
 My friends call me phi, as in φ, the Greek letter, for reasons that will be obvious.
 I am not a mathematician, but I have had a career as an